St Augustine's Abbey, Chilworth: Construction

 Construction of the friary started in 1890 and it was designed by the architect Frederick Walters, who also designed the nearby St. John's Seminary in Wonersh.
 It was financed by a £7,000 bequest from Mary Anne Alliott who was the aunt of the founder of the friary, Fr Arthur Wells.
 On 18 June 1892 the friary and church was dedicated and consecrated by the Bishop of Southwark.
 The friary was built to serve as a novitiate for the Franciscans in Britain.

 Developments

-In the centre of the Cloister, there is a large yew tree which was planted from a cutting taken from the Ancient Yew at the Friary at Muckross Abbey in Killarney, Ireland which is reputed to date from the foundation of that Abbey in 1430AD.
+The yew tree in the centre of the cloister was planted from a cutting taken from the Ancient Yew at Muckross Abbey in Killarney, Ireland.
 In 1915, an organ, built by Lewis & Co was installed.
 It was paid for by John Courage of Derryswood, Wonersh (owner of both Lewis & Co and Courage Brewery) and was done with permission from the architect.
 The same year, Albert Ketèlbey wrote his light classical music piece, In a Monastery Garden, having visited the friary.